LanGuo/seinfeldNLP/Welcome file.md

 # GPT-2 writing comedy sitcom?

 Hi!
-This is a first experiment to see if a state-of-the-art language model such as [GPT-2]() can learn to write comedy sitcom in the course of one night. [**Seinfeld**]() was my favorite cositcom, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+This is a first experiment to see if a state-of-the-art language model such as [GPT-2]() can learn to write comedy sitcom in the course of one night. [**Seinfeld**]() was my favorite comedy show on TV of all time.
+I thought to start this project off with the finest material so .

 # Files